TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 49/Psalms 49.6.md

 ---

-They that trust in their wealth, And boast themselves in the multitude of their riches;
+Those who trust in their wealth, and boast in the multitude of their riches--